anthonydicortes/-anthonycortes.github.io/content/en/about.md

 author = "Anthony Authors"
 +++

+### Motivation

-Since several years ago I've been thinking in create my own blog to share with the programmers community (not only scala) several of my achievements and how I solved several challenges I faced during my still short career (still in progress), and finally that day has come.
+Since several years ago I've been thinking in create my own blog to share with the programmers community (not only [Scala](https://www.scala-lang.org/)) several of my achievements and how I solved several challenges I faced during my still short career (still in progress), and finally that day has come, enjoy and
+I hope that some of those topic help to you to achieve yours goals.

+### Who I'm because I am how I am

-I'm from a small city called Bucaramanga located in Colombia, surrounded by a lot of problems as same as the country, fortunately, lack of passion is not one of those.
+I'm from a small city called Bucaramanga located in Colombia, surrounded by a lot of problems as same as the country, fortunately, lack of passion is not one of those, at least for me.

 Quickly I realized that my life won't be easy, I wasn't charismatic, handsome, clever, easygoing, and most of the time very shy and my vision sucks, but that shyness save me from my own destruction, you'll realize why I say it.